aid4mh/QPrism/README.md

 ## Installation

-The installation can be done with pip. since pip does not resolve the dependencies' version efficiently, please install QPrism with the following steps.
+The installation can be done with pip.
+Since pip does not resolve the dependencies' version efficiently, please install QPrism with the following steps.

   ```
   $ python3 -m pip install --upgrade pip